karuifeather/data-structures-ts/trees/binaryHeaps/bh.md

   - If the left or right child is greater than the element...swap.
 If both left and right children are larger, swap with the largest child.
   - The child index you swapped to now becomes the new parent index.
   - Keep looping and swapping

+## MaxHeapify

+Converting an array into a MaxBinaryHeap

+- Create a new heap
+- Iterate over the array and invoke your **insert** function
+- Return the values property on the heap

+## Heapsort

+We can sort an array in O(n log n) time and O(1) space by making it a heap!

+- Make the array a max heap (use maxHeapify)
+- Loop over the array, swap the root node with last item in the array
+- After swapping each item, run maxHeapify again to find the next root node
+- Next loop you'll swap the root node with the second-to-last item in the array and run maxHeapify again.
+- Once you've run out of items to swap, you have a sorted array!